 Description of the Pest

-Shothole borers are tiny brown or black beetles; their white legless grubs mine the tree's cambium layer (sapwood).
+Shothole borers are tiny brown or black beetles.
+Their white legless grubs mine the sapwood of the tree and often reduce it to powder.
 Adult females bore tiny holes in the bark and lay eggs in the cambium layer of the tree.
-When the eggs hatch, young larvae feed and excavate secondary galleries at right angles to the egg gallery.
+When eggs hatch, young larvae feed and excavate a secondary gallery at right angles to the egg gallery.
 The outline of the gallery system resembles a centipede.
 There are from one to three generations each year.

-Normally a number of shothole borer adults invade a tree at the same time.
+Normally, a number of shothole borer adults invade a tree at the same time.
 Healthy trees exude resin, which usually kills the insects.
 If the tree has injured or weakened areas, this resin buildup does not develop and the invasion is successful.
-Ultimately larvae can girdle the tree, causing tree or branch death.
+Ultimately the larvae may girdle the tree, or tree part, and cause its death.

-Prune to eliminate areas in older trees infested with shothole borer.
-Remove severely infested trees.
+Shothole borers invade trees that have been previously damaged.
+The nature of this damage dictates the course of preventive action.
+Maintaining trees in a sound and vigorous condition with sufficient fertilizers, water, and sunburn prevention will keep uninfested tree limbs from becoming damaged and prevent attack by this beetle.
+Pruning can be helpful in eliminating areas in older trees infested with shothole borer.
+Severely infested trees should be removed.
 Burn or remove all infested wood from the orchard before the growing season starts.
-Do not leave pruned limbs or stumps (healthy or infested) near orchards (for example, in woodpiles) as populations can emerge from these materials before they dry out, and beetles will then migrate into orchards.
-There are no insecticide treatments recommended for this insect.
+Do not leave pruned limbs or stumps (healthy or infested) near orchards (for example, woodpiles) as beetles can emerge from these materials before they dry out and then migrate into orchards.
+Spraying for this insect is not recommended.